-Marlborough is about world famous Sauvignon Blanc from New Zealand’s largest winegrowing region, it’s about fresh seafood sought by the world’s finest chefs.
-Join a guided tour or hire a bike, choosing from more than 30 cellar doors, tasting award winning wines along the way and indulge in a leisurely lunch along the way amongst the vines.
-With Marlborough’s diverse la111111ndscapes, from valleys of vines to sheltered waterways of the Marlborough Sounds there is something for everyone.
+New Zealand’s largest wine growing region, Marlborough is all about world famous Sauvignon Blanc and fresh seafood sought by the world’s finest chefs.
+Explore the area by joining a guided tour or hiring a bike.
+You can choosing from more than 30 cellar doors along your way, tasting award winning wines and indulge in a leisurely lunch among the vines.
+All with views of Marlborough’s diverse landscapes, from valleys of vines to sheltered waterways of the Marlborough Sounds there is something for everyone.
 Here are Marlborough’s must do activities:

 Dine like a king

 Dine on fresh seafood straight from the waters of the Marlborough Sounds with a seafood cruise.
 You will be taken out on the sounds to enjoy seafood straight from the source; including King Salmon, mussels and clams matched with a Marlborough Sauvignon Blanc – creating the ultimate match made in Marlborough.

 Hideaway on the water’s edge

 With 1500kms of New Zealand’s coastline in the Marlborough Sounds there is plenty of opportunity to escape from the hustle and bustle.
 Discover the perfect place to relax and recharge with uninterrupted views from your balcony to the beautiful bays and native bush clad hills.
 There’s no shortage of activities for your stay, walking, tramping, kayaking, fishing, or just relaxing.

 Go wild in Marlborough